kabanero-io/appsodyExtension/README.md

 ---

 **This repository is deprecated.
 The new location of the Codewind Appsody extension is https://github.com/eclipse/codewind-appsody-extension, which as of Codewind version 0.3.0, will be automatically installed.
-If you still have `.extensions/appsodyExtension` in your Codewind workspace, make sure you remove it so the new version of the extension will be used.**
+If you still have the `.extensions/appsodyExtension` folder in your Codewind workspace, be sure to remove it so the new version of the extension will be used.**

 ---